archkrrr/SillyTavern-CostumeSwitch/README.md

 ## Support and Contributions

-- **Support**: If you encounter any issues or need help using this extension, feel free to reach out via [GitHub Issues](https://github.com/your-repo/issues) or join the **SillyTavern community** on Discord.
+- **Support**: If you encounter any issues or need help using this extension, feel free to reach out via [GitHub Issues](https://github.com/archkrrr/SillyTavern-CostumeSwitch/issues) or the **SillyTavern community** on Discord.

 - **Contributing**: Contributions are always welcome!
 If you’d like to improve this extension, please fork the repository, create a new branch, and submit a pull request.
 You can help by:
   - Adding new features.